LanceMcCarthy/GoldenClouds/index.md

   *   Extra shampoo, conditioner and soap can be found in the bottom drawer of bathrooms.
 Extra towels and linens can be found in the cabinets of the rear bedroom.
   *   The house uses a septic tank, please do not flush anything extra except the toilet paper we supply (it's made for septic tanks).
       *   **Warning**: Things like paper towels and sanitary items will result in a backup and is a quick way to have an uncomfortable experience during your stay 😢.
 There's a wastebasket next to each toilet for these items and plenty of extra trash bags.
-  *   Every bathroom has a shower that has its own hot water boiler/tank.
-It can get hot fast, so test it before jumping in.
+  *   Every bathroom has a shower that has its own hot water boiler/tank, we recommend the main bathroom for showering.
+Water can get hot really fast, test it before jumping in.
 * **Game Room**
   *   The chair hammock is rolled up on top of the game cabinet.
 There is a bracket already hanging on the patio scaffolding, only connect the hammock to that hook.
   *   Board games are located in the game room, in the game cabinet (you can open any new games).